johangaw/authentication-lab/README.md

 - As an un-authenticated user, I should be redirected to the the login page when the secrets endpoint returns a 401
 - As a signed in user, I should be able to sign out using a button on the secrets page
   - The token needs to be removed from both server and client
-- As a user directly after a successful sign up, I want to be redirected to the sign in page
+- As a user after a successful sign up, I want to signed in automatically and redirected to the secrets page
 - As a user, I want my token to only be valid for 30sec
   - Using the token to access secrets after this should result in status 401 from the server.
 - As a system manager, I would like new user to only have access to secrets with level "NotSoSecret" (this is called authorization)